sammyd/iOS8-day-by-day-book/manuscript/01-swift-intro.md

       super.init()
     }

-Notice that in objective-C the initialiser is responsible for 'creating' and then returning `self`, but there is no `return` statement in the Swift equivalent.
+Notice that in objective-C the initializer is responsible for 'creating' and then returning `self`, but there is no `return` statement in the Swift equivalent.
-This means that there is actually no way in which you can return a `nil` object, which is a pattern commonly used to indicate an initialisation failure in objC.
+This means that there is actually no way in which you can return a `nil` object, which is a pattern commonly used to indicate an initialization failure in objC.

 This is apparently likely to change in an upcoming release of the language, but for now the only workaround is to use class methods which return optional types: